raushanctf/Digital-Marketing/README.md

 * Connect the Domain to hosting using DNS settings.
 * Upload Website Files to your hosting account (via File Manager or FTP).
 * Test Your Website by visiting your domain in a browser.
-* (Optional) Install an SSL certificate for secure https:// connection.
+* (Optional) Install an SSL certificate for a secure https:// connection.